Yttrmin/CSharpTo2600/README.md

 ### Features
 An incomplete list of supported features in no particular order.

+>:warning: This list is out of date due to starting work on the third iteration of the compiler.
+The goal is achieve as much feature parity as we can with the second iteration, so the list remains here.
+It will be updated prior to being merged into `master`.

 * :o: Primitive Types
   * :x: `bool`
   * :heavy_check_mark: `byte`